-Unlike the majority of reflex PPG wings, to increase cruise speed you can use the speed system, release the trimmers, or do both.
-It is not necessary to release the trimmers before accelerating.
-Using the speed system has exactly the same effect as releasing the trimmers so it is safe and possible to fly with the trimmers in the neutral position whilst using the full range of the speed system.
+To increase cruise speed you can use the speed system, further release the trimmers, or do both.
+Using the speed system has exactly the same effect as releasing the trimmers so it is safe and possible to fly with the trimmers in the slow position whilst using the full range of the speed system.
+The top white line is the limit for comfortable fast cruising.
+Only exceed this trim setting when conditions are safe to do so whilst racing, when absolute top speed is necessary.

 In turbulent air the reflex profile is very stable.
 It will resist reasonable levels of turbulence with a high resistance to collapse without pilot input.
 The faster the wing is flown the more inherent stability there is, as the reflex has a greater effect.
 In mild turbulence it may be best to not attempt to fly the wing actively and let the profile absorb the turbulence itself, indeed small applications of the brakes can reduce the inherent stability of the profile.
-However in very strong turbulence Ozone recommends to return the trimmers to the neutral position (pulled down) and flying the glider actively.
+However in very strong turbulence Ozone recommends to return the trimmers to the first (lowest) white line position and fly the glider actively.
 This way, you will be in the best position to react correctly should an incident occur.